High School Counselor

 College Credit Plus ( Link)

 Ohio offers students in grades 7-12 an opportunity to take cost-free college classes for both high school and college credit at public institutions.
 Private institutions may also be attended but there may be a cost associated dependent on the university policy.
 No economically disadvantaged student may be charged.
 In order to participate, Students must attend an informational session scheduled prior to February 15 and submit a written notice of their intent to participate in the upcoming academic year, by April first, in accordance with section 3365.03 of the Revised Code, but may submit the written notice of intent to participate as early as February fifteenth.
 Students desiring to participate in college credit plus in the summer are strongly encouraged to submit letters of intent and begin the admissions process starting in February and prior to the April first notice of intent deadline in order to improve chances of meeting summer registration timelines.".
 Students may attend any university of their choice and may take a maximum of 30 hours of credit each year.
 Each full credit high school class equals 3 hours, so the number of courses a student takes here at Arlington determines the number of college credits students are eligible to participate.
 Cost of tuition is paid by the state and school, unless a class is failed, at which time the cost becomes the student/family responsibility.
-Arlington High school cannot limit a student's participation in the college credit plus program to only the courses offered in our school and students may also participate on-line or at any other participating institution of higher education, or any combination thereof Participating students may be concurrently enrolled in multiple postsecondary institutions and may take postsecondary courses from more than one institution of higher education, concurrently.
+Arlington High school cannot limit a student's participation in the college credit plus program to only the courses offered in our school and students may also participate on-line or at any other participating institution of higher education, or any combination thereof Participating students may be concurrently enrolled in multiple post-secondary institutions and may take post-secondary courses from more than one institution of higher education, concurrently.
 Explore the website for more information and feel free to ask any questions of me.
-Arlington High School offers College Credit Plus opportunities in English Composition 1 and 2 and Physics on our high school campus.
-Additionally, we commonly partner with the following universities: University of Findlay, University of Northwestern Ohio, Owens Community College, Rhodes State College and Ohio State Lima Campus, and the University of Toledo
+Arlington High School offers College Credit Plus opportunities in English Composition 1 and 2, Physics, Chemistry 2 on our high school campus.
+We also provide opportunities with support for both Government and Psychology online.
+We commonly partner with the following universities: University of Findlay, University of Northwestern Ohio, Owens Community College, Rhodes State College and Ohio State Lima Campus, and the University of Toledo

 ACT Test Dates (Link)

 College-going students will want to take an ACT beginning in the Spring of their junior year (either April or June test).
 Most students take the test multiple times to achieve their highest score.
-ACT prep classes are offered by Arlington staff twice a year on Saturdays, usually for the October and April tests.
+ACT prep classes are offered for Hancock County students twice yearly at Liberty Benton High School.
 Students are encouraged to take advantage of this opportunity.
-The writing test is required for some colleges so it is suggested that you take it at least once.
+Additionally the ACT Academy offers practice opportunities to prepare and improve your score.
+It is found here ACT Academy The writing test is not required by any Ohio college, so you do not need to take it.
 Some colleges offer Power or Super Scoring where they will take the best score from all tests taken.
 Usually the higher the score, the higher the opportunity for scholarships.
+During Fall of 2020, opportunities to retake only sections of the test will be offered for the first time.

 SAT Test Dates (Link)

 Although the ACT is the most commonly taken test in our area and all colleges accept it, some students actually test better on the SAT.
 Students can take the SAT to see if they earn a better score.
-There will be a new format of the test beginning in March of 2016.
 SAT also offers subject tests if a student is strong in a particular area and wants the opportunity to demonstrate it.
 (Most commonly used for sciences and foreign languages, but many more are offered)

 Many student-athletes go on to compete at the college level.
 In order to be eligible for recruiting and scholarships students need to understand the requirements and realize this begins from the moment they begin their high school classes.
 Students must have earned 16 core credits (math, english, science, social studies, and foreign language - NCAA approved courses only) and maintain a minimum of a 2.3 average in JUST those core classes.
 Additionally, they must register with the NCAA eligibility center and it is suggested this occur no later than their junior year, although earlier is encouraged.
 For more information visit the link.